With jobs being increasingly taken over by computers and even robots, how can you make sure that your child will have a rewarding, successful future?

 As they grow older, encourage them to read, research, solve, discover and create on their own – and give them access to all the channels they need to do this.
 Help them understand how to use the internet for research, buy them subscriptions and books in their areas of interest, and support extra-curricular activities that teach them new things.

-While many of the ways in which our children learn or the concepts they encounter are new, the skills that they need to succeed in future are not so very different from those they needed in the past.
+Brace yourself for the future While many of the ways in which our children learn or the concepts they encounter are new, the skills that they need to succeed in future are not so very different from those they needed in the past.
 If you focus on maintaining a balance between social and work, online and offline, and academia and creativity, your children should emerge with at least some of the skills they need to keep the robots at bay.